pkp/pkp-docs/learning-ojs/en/introduction.md

 Many of these changes are applicable also to Open Monograph Press (OMP) and Open Preprint Systems (OPS).

-If you are upgrading from OJS 2 and want to see an overview of changes in OJS 3.X, see [What’s New In OJS 3 in a previous version of this guide](https://docs.pkp.sfu.ca/learning-ojs/3.1/en/introduction#whats-new-in-ojs-3) and PKP’s guide to [Upgrading from OJS 2 to OJS 3](https://docs.pkp.sfu.ca/upgrading-ojs-2-to-3/)
+If you are upgrading from OJS 2 and want to see an overview of changes in OJS 3.X, see [What’s New In OJS 3 in a previous version of this guide](https://docs.pkp.sfu.ca/learning-ojs/3.1/en/introduction#whats-new-in-ojs-3) and PKP’s guide to [Upgrading from OJS 2 to OJS 3](https://docs.pkp.sfu.ca/upgrading-ojs-2-to-3/).
+Please note that you will need to first upgrade from OJS 2 to OJS 3.2, and from there upgrade to OJS 3.3.

 For a summary of changes in OJS 3.3 that are relevant to developers and development, please see the [Release Notebook for OJS OJS/OMP/OPS v3.3](https://docs.pkp.sfu.ca/dev/release-notebooks/en/3.3-release-notebook)